JoseLiraa/JoseLiraa/README.md

 ### 🕵 A little bit about me:

 - 📱💻🚀 I’m looking forward to grow as a developer, building solutions for mobile apps and web applications.
-- 🌱 I’m currently learning Android Studio with Java
+- 🌱 I’m currently learning Android Studio with Java and React & Node.js.